Corvus Corax (band): Projects

-In 2005 Corvus Corax started the ambitious project Cantus Buranus: a full-length opera set to the original Carmina Burana manuscript lyrics.
+In 2005, Corvus Corax started the ambitious project Cantus Buranus: a full-length opera set to the original Carmina Burana manuscript lyrics.
 The music for the opera was fully composed by the band and had no connection with the famous work by Carl Orff.
-It was performed with symphonic orchestra, choir and medieval ensemble, combining traditional symphonism with medieval minstrel-like melodies.
-The project included a CD recording, a DVD, as well as live performances.
 A live CD and DVD recording of Cantus Buranus was released in March 2006.

 2005 also marked the band's debut concerts in the US.
 The band performed four sets on each of four different days in mid-October, not far from Philadelphia at the Pennsylvania Renaissance Faire.
-There was also a "secret show" held for employees of the Faire.
-Footage shot by the band members and crew was assembled into a featurette that was included as a bonus track on the US edition of the band's live DVD, Gaudia Vite.

 Out on 1 August 2008 via the band owned label Pica Music, Cantus Buranus II was released., It is a new orchestral recording of songs from the medieval manuscript "Carmina Burana".
 The Berlin-based act created a composition for orchestra, choir and a medieval ensemble and recorded the CD and DVD live in the Museum Island in front of 5,000 people.

+In 2009 the band would collaborate with Simon Pressey, audio director of Dragon Age: Origins, to reinterpret the main theme in their own style.
+They would then go on to contribute additional arrangements to the soundtrack of the latest game in the series, Dragon Age: The Veilguard, in 2020.

 A collaboration with the Russian band Ottawa Yo appeared on YouTube on December 31, 2022.

 Corvus Corax performed a live rendition of their song "Ballade De Mercy" in the pilot episode of the TV series Game of Thrones, based on the fantasy series A Song of Ice and Fire by George R.R.
 Martin.
 The pilot episode was changed dramatically before it aired on TV, and the performance was not used.